-EDU355 Education Law
+Education Law EDU355

-Prerequisite: EDU227W or instructor consent.
+Prerequisite: Junior standing or instructor consent.

 This class will study the legal foundations that govern the United States public schools.
 The student will learn, in depth, the legal and ethical aspects of special education, the laws/acts that govern education, student rights, and teacher rights.